carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 ~~~
 {: .bash}

-if FastQC is not installed then you would expect to see an error like
+If FastQC is not installed then you would expect to see an error like

 ~~~
 $ fastqc -h